cdisc-org/cdisc-rules-engine/README_Build_Executable.md

 ### Update PyInstaller Output Path

-If you change the base OS, update the PyInstaller dist path to match:
+If you change the base OS, update the PyInstaller dist path. this is for clarity and organization, but it's not technically required for functionality:

 ```dockerfile
 # Change the --dist path in the pyinstaller command (around line 20)